spaceport-dev/hud-core.js/TRANSMISSION-HANDBOOK.md

 > [!IMPORTANT]
 >
-> This document covers Transmissions, a feature provided by Spaceport's Launchpad Templating system, and handled client-side by HUD-Core.
-HUD-Core also provides other functionality, so this handbook is not an exhaustive guide to using HUD-Core, but more specifically on using Transmissions.
-Additionally, this document should be considered a DRAFT, and some functionality may be missing or incorrect.
+> This document covers Transmissions, a feature provided by Spaceport's Launchpad Templating system–handled client-side by HUD-Core.
+HUD-Core also provides other functionality aside from transmissions, so this handbook is not an exhaustive guide to using HUD-Core, but more specifically on using Transmissions with Launchpad, and a few patterns around the Transmission concept.

 # The Launchpad Transmission Handbook